opnfv/dovetail/docs/testing/user/userguideperinstaller/testing_guide_apex.rst

        file from the hard-disk.
 Then click the *Upload* button and see a results ID once your upload succeeds.

-     * Results are remaining in status 'private' until they are submitted for review.
+     * Results are status 'private' until they are submitted for review.

      * Use the *Operation* column drop-down option 'submit to review', to expose results to OPNFV community peer reviewers.
 Use the 'withdraw submit' option to reverse this action.